Gonad: Disease

 The gonads are subject to many diseases, such as hypergonadism, hypogonadism, agonadism, tumors, and cancer, among others.

 Aging

 Ovarian aging

-A delay in having children is common in the developed world and this delay is often associated with ovarian infertility and subfertility.
+A delay in having children is common in the developed world and this delay is often associated with ovarian female infertility and subfertility.
 Ovarian aging is characterized by progressive decline of the quality and number of oocytes.
 This decline is likely due, in part, to reduced expression of genes that encode proteins necessary for DNA repair and meiosis.
 Such reduced expression can lead to increased DNA damage and errors in meiotic recombination.

 Testicular aging

-The testes of older men often have sperm abnormalities that can ultimately lead to infertility.
+The testes of older men often have sperm abnormalities that can ultimately lead to male infertility.
 These abnormalities include accumulation of DNA damage and decreased DNA repair ability.
 During spermatogenesis in the testis, spontaneous new mutations arise and tend to accumulate with age.